panda3d/panda3d-docs/distribution/building-binaries.rst

    * - p3fmod_audio
      - Audio (including 3D audio) support using FMOD (note the licensing!)
    * - pandaegg
-     - Enables support for reading .egg files (usually not necessary)
+     - Enables support for reading .egg files.
+Generally, you should not include this, since .egg files are automatically converted to .bam during build.
    * - p3ptloader
-     - Adds support for additional model formats beyond BAM
+     - Adds support for additional model formats.
+You probably want to instead add those model extensions to the ``bam-model-extensions`` list.
    * - p3assimp
-     - Adds support for additional model formats beyond BAM by using Assimp
+     - Adds support for additional model formats.
+You probably want to instead add those model extensions to the ``bam-model-extensions`` list.

 Note that some plug-ins use third-party libraries that may have different licensing terms from Panda3D.
 More information about these libraries can be